Figure Logo

 Did you know that you can consolidate your debts through a HELOC?
 Doing so can be a strategic option that has long-lasting positive results.

-You could be approved for a Figure Home Equity Line in minutes and initiate funding as few as five days1navigates to numbered disclosure.
+You could be approved for a Figure Home Equity Line in minutes and initiate funding as few as five days1navigates to numbered disclaimer.
 All you have to do is complete the application process online.
 You can make additional draws once you have paid back a portion of the principal.
 To discover how you can calculate your home equity and take full advantage of that equity through a HELOC, start your Figure application today.

 Related articles